spinupwp/spinupwp-plugin/readme.txt

 == Changelog ==

+= 1.4 (2021-09-28) =
+* Removed object-cache.php drop-in in favor of default from Redis Object Cache plugin.

 = 1.3 (2021-01-06) =
 * Added compatibility with Elementor Website Builder.
 * Show the "Cache" Admin Bar menu item on mobile devices.